spencertipping/tau/README.md

 ### GL
 + Arc rendering with fragment shaders
-+ Proper blending, also with shaders (probably just Z-order)
++ Proper blending, also with shaders (probably just Z-order since we're 2.5D)
 + GL images as textures, with GC